-Silver has always been very attractive, and people have therefore used it as a means of payment for thousands of years as it holds its value.
-Due to the advancing modernisation in the middle of the 19th century silver lost its significance as an industrial raw material.
-Silver, however, remained an important investment metal, and has proven itself again and again in times of economic crises.
+Silver has always been in high demand and people have used it as a form of payment for thousands of years because it retains its value well.
+Modern advancements in the middle of the 19th century meant that silver lost its significance as an industrial raw material.

 However, it has remained an important investment metal and has proven itself again and again in times of economic crisis.
 Investing in silver bars is a practical way to preserve wealth and beat inflation in an adverse economy.